Restore Hayes Street to Public Use.

 What Recent Discovery Reveals About the Hayes Street “Public Life Study”

 A transparency update from Hayes Valley Safe Over the past year, residents and small businesses in Hayes Valley have repeatedly asked basic, good-faith questions about the future of Hayes Street — including whether the current temporary closure was being evaluated neutrally, and whether public funds were being used to advance a predetermined outcome.
 Those questions went largely unanswered.
-In January … Read post
+In January 2026, in response to formal disclosure requests submitted in December 2025, Hayes Valley Safe received records that had not previously …

 A private group is running a public street like it’s theirs

 For nearly 2 years, the Hayes Valley Neighborhood Association (HVNA) has operated a parallel approval system governing access to a public street.
 This isn’t about events or programming.
 It’s about who controls access to a public street.
-A de facto gatekeeping and sublicensing system in which third parties are directed to apply for access to Hayes Street through HVNA’s own … Read post
+A de facto gatekeeping and sublicensing system in which third parties are directed to apply for access to Hayes Street through HVNA’s own private form, under HVNA-defined conditions and HVNA-defined “approval,” rather than through the City’s permitting process.
+At the same time, the …

 Hayes Street Closure Sound Permit: What the Entertaiment Commission Approved and What Was Ignored